Level 5 Qualification

-The purpose of this degree and the defined pathways are:
+The purpose of this programme and the defined pathways are:

 - equipping you with knowledge, understanding and skills for success in employment in the computing industry

 - enabling progression to an undergraduate degree or further professional qualification in computing or a related area

 - providing opportunities for specialist study relevant to individual vocations and contexts

 - supporting you whether you are employed or entering employment in the computing industry

 - developing your ability in the computing industry through effective use and combination of the knowledge and skills gained in different parts of the programme

 - developing a range of skills and techniques, personal qualities and attributes essential for successful performance in working life and thereby enabling you to make an immediate contribution to employment

 - providing flexibility, knowledge, skills and motivation as a basis for future studies and career development in computing.